indra-dxprt/Url_checker/README.md

 # URL Checker - Simple Browser Application

-This project is a simple browser-based application built using Javascript.
+This project is a simple browser based application built using Javascript.
 It allows a user to enter a URL and performs validation and existence checking in real time.

 ---